 The Physician writing the order has accepted medical responsibility for the patient.

-4The Physician writing the order has clearly stated the goals for the therapeutic phlebotomy in the written orders.
+4. The Physician writing the order has clearly stated the goals for the therapeutic phlebotomy in the written orders.

-5The order must include:
+5. The order must include:

 a.
 Patient diagnosis.

 b.
 An order to perform a hemoglobin and/or hematocrit prior to performing the procedure – If the patient has results from another facility, they must have been reported within 72 hours of the procedure.
 A Pathologist’s approval is needed for any results performed beyond 72 hours.